McShelby/hugo-theme-relearn/exampleSite/content/basics/migration/_index.en.md

   This change was made to allow your own menu footer to be placed right after the so called prefooter that comes with the theme (containing the language switch and *Clear history* functionality).

-- **Breaking**: We have changed the default colors from the original Learn theme (the purple menu header) to the Relearn defaults (the light greem menu header) as used in the official documentation.
+- **Breaking**: We have changed the default colors from the original Learn theme (the purple menu header) to the Relearn defaults (the light green menu header) as used in the official documentation.

   This change will only affect your installation if you've not set the `themeVariant` parameter in your `config.toml`.
-[If you still want to use the Learn color variant]({{%relref "basics/customization/#learn-variant" %}}), you have to explicitly set `themeVariant="learn"` in your `config.toml`.
+[If you still want to use the Learn color variant]({{%relref "basics/customization/#theme-variant" %}}), you have to explicitly set `themeVariant="learn"` in your `config.toml`.

   Note, that this will also affect your site if viewed with Internet Explorer 11 but in this case it can not be reconfigured as Internet Explorer does not support CSS variables.